caberger/leocloud/README.md

 # The Canonical Application

-This is an example Project that demonstrates the [CI/CD](https://martinfowler.com/bliki/ContinuousDelivery.html) toolchain to automatically build and deploy an application to a production server.
+This is an example project that demonstrates the [CI/CD](https://martinfowler.com/bliki/ContinuousDelivery.html) toolchain to automatically build and deploy an application to a production server.
 On every push in the master branch the following actions are performed automatically to [continousely deploy](https://en.wikipedia.org/wiki/Continuous_deployment) the full system:

 - compile all parts using Github actions